 For me, my diagnosis with a BRCA gene mutation, felt very much like a huge part of my identity for several years.
 My identity as lesbian, also had an impact upon my decisions about preventative treatment.
 My partner was always very supportive.
 She was also focused on me minimizing my cancer risk, and staying around, and available as a part of our relationship.

 I came out as a lesbian in the 1980’s, when I was in college.
-Periods for me.
+That was a very powerful time for me.
+It meant that I understood so much more about myself.
+I had a label and I had a community.
 And I very much identify as a lesbian woman.
 As such making decisions about preventative surgeries had an impact.
 I don’t consider myself a feminine woman, and don’t accentuate my figure, my breasts.
 Still, I definitely mourned the loss of them, and their impact on my self-image, my relationship, and my presentation to the world.

 I have spoken to other lesbians who do not find that their sexual orientation has much of an impact on their BRCA decision making process. that was not the case for me.
 When opting to go flat, (opting not to get breast reconstruction) I chose an option that is very well represented among cancer survivors, but somewhat less so among previvors.
 (Women like me who face a higher risk of cancer, but have not had it yet.)
 Many find the ability to choose breast reconstruction as a positive factor in their decision to undergo risk reduction surgeries.